“Their Fridges Are Like Double Our Size”: South Africans Show Experiences After Landing in the US

 The supermarket tour showed huge differences between American and South African shops.
 He was shocked by the frozen food section:

-"When I tell you they were like 10 aisles worth of frozen foods and the fridges are like double our size," he said.
+"When I tell you they were like 10 aisles worth of frozen foods and the fridges are like double our size..." he said.

 Everything comes in huge sizes, even basic stuff like tuna and mayo.
-A giant jar cost just $3, which he thought was cheap for America.
-He saw more items that impressed him, especially when it came to the different sizes and the different flavours, showing just how much of processed food exists in America.
+A giant jar costs just $3, which he thought was cheap for America.
+He saw more items that impressed him, especially when it came to the different sizes and the different flavours, showing just how much processed food exists in America.

 Watch the TikTok clip below: